MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-create-put-aways-from-internal-put-aways.md

 2. Choose the **New** action.
 3. Fill in the **No.** field, **Location Code** field, and the **To Bin Code** field on the **General** FastTab.
 The **To Bin Code** field specifies the bin in which you want to place picked items.
 For production purposes, this bin would be the inbound production bin or the open shop bin.
 For other purposes, choose a To Bin Code of a bin type that is not used for picking, most likely a staging, shipping or special purpose bin.
 4. Select an item in the **Item No.** field, and fill in the quantities you want to pick.
 5. Choose the **Create Pick** action.
 A warehouse pick instruction is now ready for a warehouse employee to perform.
-Alternativelly you can choose the **Release** action and create warehouse picks using the **Picks worksheet**.
+Alternatively you can choose the **Release** action and create warehouse picks using the **Picks worksheet**.
 For more information see,  [Plan Picks in Worksheets](warehouse-how-to-plan-picks-in-worksheets.md)

 ## To create an internal put-away
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Internal Put-away**, and then choose the related link.